antzGames/Godot-Universal-Settings-Plugin/README.md

 ## Audio bus configuration

+Unfortunately, I am not dynamically quering audio buses layouts.
+Right now the plugin supports the `Master` audio bus and 3 additional audio buses, and they need to be called Music, SFX, and Voice if you do not want to modify the plugin.

+This is the easiest approach.
+Just conigufure your audio bus to look like the following:

 ## Configuring default settings

 Both the initial default value of all the settings and the saved setting configuration are stored in a `Resource` file called `settings_data_resource.gd`.